aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/creating-or-loading-a-document/_index.md

 ### Load from a File

-Pass a file name as string to the Document constructor to open an existing document from a file.
+Pass a file name as a string to the Document constructor to open an existing document from a file.

 The following code example shows how to open a document from a file:

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Loading-and-Saving-LoadAndSaveToDisk-OpenDocument.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-LoadAndSaveToDisk-OpenDocument.cpp" >}}

 You can download the template file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-C/tree/master/Data/Loading-and-Saving/Document.doc).